Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

 Shared pointers
 ===============

 Shared pointers are widely used throughout Tudat.
 Currently, :class:`boost::shared_ptr` is being used.
-Support for converting shared pointers to and from :class:`json` could be added just by writing:
+Support for converting shared pointers to and from :class:`nlohmann::json` could be added just by writing:

 .. code-block:: cpp